Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Minneapolis Downtown Art

 Undeniably, a Twin Cities favorite may be the Bob Dylan mural at 1 South Fifth Street.
-A Brazilian artist won the rights to paint this mural.
-Above all, for those unfamiliar, Bob Dylan is from Hibbing MN.
+A Brazilian artist won the right to paint this mural.
+Above all, for those unfamiliar, Bob Dylan is from Hibbing, MN.
 Although born in Duluth, his parents opened an appliance store in Hibbing on the Iron Range.
 Following his high school graduation, he attended the University of Minnesota for part of a year.
 Soon, leaving his college days behind, he headed to New York.
-And, the song reference, “The Times they are a-Changin’ ” is as true today as when he released the song in 1964.
+And the song reference, “The Times they are a-Changin’,” is as true today as when he released the song in 1964.

 Minneapolis Downtown Art – Beginning

 The waterfall is decorative and doesn’t symbolize anything specific.
-But, it’s a good start on the south end of the mall.
+But, it’s a good start on the mall’s south end.

 Cancer Survivors Memorial

 Richard and Annette Bloch, of H & R Block fame, developed the concept of Cancer Survivors parks.
 Presently, the Minneapolis location is one of 25 parks in the US and Canada.
 Thus, the Richard & Annette Bloch Family Foundation continues to fight cancer.
 Richard Bloch was diagnosed with Stage 4 Lung Cancer in 1978 and given 3 months to live.
 He valiantly fought the disease and became cancer-free in two years.
 He and his wife dedicated their lives to fighting cancer.
 Richard passed away in 2004 from heart disease at the age of 78.